What does Holipsism mean?

 Who are you, Mr. Holipsism?

 Who I am is irrelevant.
-What is of primary importance is the formation of a socio-economic & political infrastructure (get used to that phrase because you are going to hear it quite often on this site) and the establishment of an Afrikan nation both domestically & internationally.
+What is of primary importance is the formation of a socio-economic & political infrastructure (get used to that phrase because you are going to hear it quite often on this site) and the establishment of an independent Afrikan Diaspora nation state on the continent of our ancestors for descendants of the TransAtlantic Slave Trade and the creation of successful and thriving satellite communities across the diaspora simultaneously.

 What is the purpose of this site?

-This site is dedicated to ideological clarity amongst the members of the Afrikan nation, the formation of a socio-economic & political infrastructure and the establishment of an Afrikan nation both domestically & internationally.
+This site is dedicated to ideological clarity amongst the members of the Afrikan nation, the formation of a socio-economic & political infrastructure and the establishment of an independent Afrikan Diaspora nation state on the continent of our ancestors for descendants of the TransAtlantic Slave Trade and the creation of successful and thriving satellite communities across the diaspora simultaneously.

 How does Holipsism’s Haven feel about individualism?